-In the past two decades, over 1,000 Australian children and young people have lost a parent due to domestic homicide.
+In the past two decades, probably over 1,000 Australian children and young people have lost a parent due to domestic homicide.
 They often experience multiple losses: one parent is deceased, the other is detained, on the run or has died by suicide, and in many cases the home has become a crime scene.

 In the aftermath of a domestic homicide, far-reaching decisions about the future of these children and young people are made by family, the police, child protection and other professionals.
 This project aims to contribute to improving support for children and young people who have lost a parent due to domestic homicide.

-Specifically, our objective is to generate a better understanding of children and young people's living arrangement experiences, family and peer relationships, and identity development.
+Our objective is to generate a better understanding of children and young people's living arrangement experiences, family and peer relationships, and identity development.
 An important focus of the project is on hearing the perspectives of young people and adults with lived experience.
 This knowledge is relevant to policy makers and other professionals working with families affected by domestic homicide, as well as to family members looking after children and young people who have been bereaved.

-This project is funded by the Australian Research Council Future Fellowship scheme, a University of Melbourne Establishment Grant, and a one-year grant from the Myer Foundation.
+This project is funded by the Australian Research Council Future Fellowship scheme, a University of Melbourne Establishment Grant, and a one-year grant from The Myer Foundation.